jaywryan/ha_kia_hyundai/README.md

 - update: get latest **cached** vehicle data
 - force_update: this will make a call to your vehicle to get its latest data, do not overuse this!
 - start_climate / stop_climate: I am not able to test this as I own an PHEV but looking for volunteers to help on this
-- start_charge / stop_charge: You can control your charging using these services
+- start_charge / stop_charge: You can control your charging using these services (Except USA Hyundai)
 - set_charge_limits: You can control your charging capacity limits using this services (USA Kia Only)

 I have posted an example screenshot from my own car.